nus-cs2030s/2324-s2/docs/05-infohiding.md

 }
 ```

 This small implementation change would invalidate the code that the client has written!
 The line `c.r = 10;` will cause a compilation error.
-The client will have to carefully change all the code that makes the assumption, and modify accordingly, increasing the chances of introducing a bug.
+The client will have to carefully change all the code that makes the assumption, and modify it accordingly, increasing the chances of introducing a bug.

 ## Data Hiding